hoanhan101/gray/_posts/2020-01-15-super-human.md

 tags: [book, health, biohacking, diabetes]
 ---

-The Bulletproof Plan to Age Backward and Maybe Even Live Forever:
 - Don't die
   - The 4 killers are heart disease, diabetes, Alzheimer's, and cancer
     - Maintaining a healthy diet and lifestyle lowers the risk of developing and dying from these